pabloelt/pabloelt.github.io/content/project/project3/index.md

 {{< figure src="/project3/customerjourney.png" title="" >}}

-Other key metrics for managing this type of business include:

-* CPA (Cost Per Acquisition): Aggregate cost of acquiring a customer through a marketing campaign.
-* AOV (Average Order Value): Average value of customer shopping carts, providing insight into the average amount users spend on the ecommerce site.
-* Purchase frequency: Number of times a user makes a purchase on the ecommerce site.
-* LTV (Lifetime Value): Predicts the average profit from a customer throughout their entire lifetime as a buyer on the ecommerce site.
-* Churn rate: Metric indicating the number of customers who no longer purchase services from the ecommerce site.

-This project has been designed by taking into consideration the following levers, KPIs, and entities from which data have been obtained.

 ### 3.1 Levers
 {style="color: #BBDEFC; font-weight: normal"}

 The levers for this project are clear and are summarized below:

-* <text style='color: #BBDEFC; font-weight: normal;'>Rental price:</text> The higher the rental price per night, the greater the profitability.
+* <text style='color: #BBDEFC; font-weight: normal;'>Customer journey:</text> How can we optimize each step of the process?
-* <text style='color: #BBDEFC; font-weight: normal;'>Occupancy rate:</text> The more days per year a property can be rented, the greater the profitability.
+* <text style='color: #BBDEFC; font-weight: normal;'>Customers:</text> How can we use available customer information to optimize our campaigns?
-* <text style='color: #BBDEFC; font-weight: normal;'>Purchase price:</text> The cheaper the property can be acquired, the greater the profitability.
+* <text style='color: #BBDEFC; font-weight: normal;'>Products:</text> How can we optimize the product catalog and personalize which products we present to each customer?

 ### 3.2 KPIs
 {style="color: #BBDEFC; font-weight: normal"}

 The KPIs that results from the above-mentioned levers are the following:

+* <text style='color: #BBDEFC; font-weight: normal;'>Views:</text> Number of views of the products available in the ecommerce website.
+* <text style='color: #BBDEFC; font-weight: normal;'>Conversion rate:</text> Number of items that are finally purchased from the views in the ecommerce website.
+* <text style='color: #BBDEFC; font-weight: normal;'>Purchase frequency:</text> Number of times a user makes a purchase on the ecommerce website.
+* <text style='color: #BBDEFC; font-weight: normal;'>CPA (Cost Per Acquisition):</text> Aggregate cost of acquiring a customer through a marketing campaign.
+* <text style='color: #BBDEFC; font-weight: normal;'>AOV (Average Order Value):</text> Average value of customer shopping carts, providing insight into the average amount users spend on the ecommerce site.
-* <text style='color: #BBDEFC; font-weight: normal;'>KPI 1:</text> We calculate the rental price as the price paid per night in euros based on the data registered by Airbnb
+* <text style='color: #BBDEFC; font-weight: normal;'>LTV (Lifetime Value):</text> Predicts the average profit from a customer throughout their entire lifetime as a buyer on the ecommerce site.
-* <text style='color: #BBDEFC; font-weight: normal;'>KPI 2:</text> We calculate the occupancy rate as the number of days per year that the property is rented in percentage.
+* <text style='color: #BBDEFC; font-weight: normal;'>Churn rate:</text> Metric indicating the number of customers who no longer purchase services from the ecommerce site.
-* <text style='color: #BBDEFC; font-weight: normal;'>KPI 3:</text> We calculate the purchase price of a property by multiplying the number of square meters by the average price per square meter in the area where the property is located.
-Additionally, we apply a 25% discount to the official price, assuming that our purchasing team can negotiate that.

 ### 3.3 Entities and Data
 {style="color: #BBDEFC; font-weight: normal"}

-The real data used in this project is collected from [Airbnb](https://insideairbnb.com/get-the-data/) and [Idealista](https://www.idealista.com/sala-de-prensa/informes-precio-vivienda/) platforms.
 The most relevant entities from which we can obtain data are summarized below:

-* <text style='color: #BBDEFC; font-weight: normal;'>Properties:</text> Location, rental price, room type, reviews, minimun/maximum nights, number of bedrooms, beds, …
-* <text style='color: #BBDEFC; font-weight: normal;'>Hosts:</text> Name, id, url, location, verifications, …
-* <text style='color: #BBDEFC; font-weight: normal;'>Locations:</text> Neighborhood, district, latitude, longitude, …
+* Users.
+* Customers.
+* Sessions.
+* Events (view, add to cart, remove from cart, purchase).
+* Products.

 ---